ArtHitParade

 Its original body was replaced in 1966 after an accident by that of a Porsche Carrera 6 and the chassis was modified for that purpose.
 Looking for a better performance, the car was fitted in 1967 with the engine of a 330P.
 It was destroyed again in 1969 in an accident.
 The original engine was re-united with the restored remains of the car in the mid 1970s.

-1964 Ferrari 275 GTB/C Speciale
+1964 GTB/C Le Mans Speciale

 2014 SOLD for $ 26.4M by RM Auctions

-The ambition in competition of the 275 equipped with a new 3.3-liter engine is embodied in three grand touring competition prototypes identified as 275 GTB/C Speciale with a bodywork by Scaglietti.
-The model is released in 1964.
-The competition is fierce.
-Remind that the failed negotiations between Ford and Ferrari happened in 1963 and the release of the GT40 in 1964.
+The ambition in competition of the 275 equipped with a new 3.3-liter engine is embodied in three grand touring works prototypes identified as 275 GTB/C Le Mans Speciale with a bodywork by Scaglietti.
+They were the first Ferrari model with an independent rear suspension and a transaxle gearbox.
+All three were entirely hand built.

 The super-light aluminum body, different from the road specification in the catalog, does not please the officials of the Gran Turismo.
-Yet one of the three cars managed to reach the third place in the 24 Hours of Le Mans in 1965 behind two Ferrari 250 LM.
+Yet one of the three cars managed to reach in the hands of Ecurie Francorchamps the third place overall in the 24 Hours of Le Mans 1965 behind two Ferrari 250 LM competing as Prototypes.

-1965 Speciale for Pininfarina
+1965 GTB Speciale for Pininfarina

-2018 SOLD for $ 8.1M including premium
+2018 SOLD for $ 8.1M by Gooding

 Battista Farina leaves in 1961 the management of his Carrozzeria Pininfarina company to his son Sergio and his son-in-law Renzo Carli.
 He officially takes in the same year the surname Pininfarina.